 This is the most common.
 Especially among young or inexperienced filmmakers.
 The belief is that when they get to that twist it’s going to flip the audience’s pancake so hard that it will all be worth it.
 It won’t.
 Instead, they’re stuck suffering your lackluster storytelling until they either leave, fall asleep, or their expectations are so low that your mountain of a twist comes off more like a speed bump on the road Don’tgiveafuckville.

 Don’t treat everything prior as a setup you have to endure to get to the twist.
 Use misdirection.
 Keep our focus on something else until you pull the rug out from under us.
 Don’t just let your character mill about running errands.
 Entertain us the whole way or we’re getting off this ride.

 The out-of-nowhere twist

-Sometimes people work so hard to disguise their twist they leave no clues whatsoever.
-Without a few well placed bread crumbs the audience can look back on after the fact a twist can blindside them.
+Sometimes people work so hard to disguise their twists that they leave no clues whatsoever.
+Without a few well-placed bread crumbs the audience can look back on after the fact a twist can blindside them.

 I wasn’t impressed.
 I was stunned.
 Confused.
 No, confounded.
 It’s like it was thrown on at the last possible second.
 As if someone suggested it five seconds before he typed FADE OUT and then sniffed his own smug farts.